yhs666/mc-docs.zh-cn/articles/azure-stack/user/azure-stack-connect-azure-stack.md

 # Import the Connect module
 Import-Module .\Connect\AzureStack.Connect.psm1

-# Add the development kit computer’s host IP address & certificate authority (CA) to the list of trusted hosts.
+# Add the development kit computer's host IP address & certificate authority (CA) to the list of trusted hosts.
 Make sure to update the IP address and password values for your environment.

 $hostIP = "<Azure Stack host IP address>"